Performance of the world economy

 Cellulose and energy

-The presence of its production sites in the main outlet markets will enable the Group to achieve greater production integration and a consequent reduction in logistics costs.
-However, pending the entry into production of the new plants, the higher volumes acquired led, in the middle of the year, to an increase in transport costs and then a sharp decline in the final months of 2018, coinciding with the start-up phase of the Circleville site in Ohio.
+The presence of its production sites in the main outlet markets continues to enable the Group to achieve greater production integration and a consequent reduction in logistics costs.

-Taking advantage of the synergies owing to its size, the Group has considered it necessary to pursue a path aimed at increasing the effectiveness and efficiency of its organisational structure in terms of optimising control of the processes and resources used.
-In Europe, on a like-for-like basis, overhead costs were reduced by about 12% compared to the previous year, while keeping quantitative and qualitative performance unchanged.
+Taking advantage of the synergies owing to its size, the Group continues to pursue a path aimed at increasing the effectiveness and efficiency of its organisational structure in terms of optimising control of the processes and resources used.